 Note: Students who started high school in Ontario before 1999 may have Maturity credits granted through a Mature Student Evaluation.

-You can get credits for learning and skills you have acquired at school, at home, at work, in training programs, and volunteer work.
+You can earn credits for learning and skills you have acquired at school, at home, at work, in training programs, and volunteer work.
 This applies to schooling, work and experiences that you have from outside Ontario and Canada.

 There is no cost for PLAR.